'There's No Good Dust': What Happens After Quartz Countertops Leave The Factory

 He says if it were up to him, dry cutting would be illegal.

-In his workplace, machine operators and workers doing touch-ups with handheld tools don't have to wear respirators, because silica is well controlled.
+In his workplace, machine operators and workers doing touch-ups with handheld tools don't have to wear respirators, because silica is well-controlled.
 Menninger knows this because he recently invited in an inspector from OSHA, who tested the air.

-But he says there's a lot of shops, especially smaller operations, that government inspectors never get to.
+But he says there are a lot of shops, especially smaller operations, that government inspectors never get to.
 And the stone cutting industry is unlicensed.

-"It's not like plumbing or electrical or HVAC or any of the other trades," he says, "whereby there seems to be a standard or an international code. "
+"It's not like plumbing or electrical or HVAC or any of the other trades," he says, "whereby there seems to be a standard or an international code."

-Yet consumers rely on the industry and regulators to ensure that products are made safely, says Carolyn Levine, a resident of Washington, D.C., who recently replaced her natural granite countertops with engineered quartz.
+Yet consumers rely on the industry and regulators to ensure that products are made safely, says Carolyn Levine, a Washington, D.C., resident who recently replaced her natural granite countertops with engineered quartz.

 The lung illnesses found in the countertop industry are alarming, she says.

-"Having regulations and precautions is important, and this is a good example of why," says Levine.
+"Having regulations and precautions is important, and this is a good example of why," Levine says.

-She had never heard of engineered quartz before deciding to replace her old granite countertops, which she had for more than twelve years.
+She had never heard of engineered quartz before deciding to replace her old granite countertops, which she had for more than 12 years.

-"I just wanted something lighter and brighter," says Levine.
+"I just wanted something lighter and brighter," Levine says.
 "I had two guys give me estimates."

 They both were emphatic, she says, that compared to granite, the superior product was quartz.